jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Second generation VM",
+				"funcTitle":"Second generation Virtual Machines",
-				"funcP":"JD Cloud's second generation VM applies the latest generation of Intel®Xeon® Gold processor.
-Compared with the previous generation product, the processor's comprehensive performance is significantly improved, and the floating-point calculation performance per clock cycle is doubled.
-Significantly increased workload speed.
-The latest VM will provide higher vCPU and memory specification configuration.
-JD Cloud carried out deeply optimization in virtualization, network and scheduling and other aspects, and its business performance has been greatly improved, which can better support computationally intensive scenarios, such as scientific modeling, gene computing, data mining and analysis, high performance computing etc. \n"
+				"funcP":"JD Cloud’s Second-generation Virtual Machines applies the new-generation of Intel® Xeon® scalable CPU, which is featured by remarkably improved comprehensive performance compared with the previous generation, and the floating-point calculation performance per clock cycle is doubled, thus significantly accelerated the workload speed.
+With higher vCPU and memory specification and configuration of the latest Virtual Machines, JD Cloud has made in-depth optimization in virtualization, network and scheduling and others, which greatly improved its service performance and better supported the computationally intensive scenarios, such as scientific modeling, gene computing, data mining and analysis, high performance computing, etc. \n"
 			},
 			{
 				"funcName":"",
-				"funcTitle":"Rich configuration types and specifications",
+				"funcTitle":"Diversified Configuration Types and Instance Types",
-				"funcP":"JD Cloud provides four types of specifications: general-purpose, compute optimized, memory optimized, and high frequency computing.
-Users can select VM specification types and corresponding specifications according to different application levels, and allocate CPU, memory, storage, and EIP as demanded.
-It supports flexible adjustment of CPU and memory, expands storage and adjusts network bandwidth without shutting down to ensure continuous application service."
+				"funcP":"JD Cloud provides four VM instance types: general-purpose, compute-optimized, memory-optimized and high-frequency computing, which can be selected based on different application levels to allocate CPU, memory, storage and EIP as needed.
+It supports flexible adjustment of CPU and memory, capacity expansion storage and adjustment of network bandwidth without shutting down, so as to ensure continuous application of service."
 			},
 			{
 				"funcName":"",
-				"funcTitle":"Extra-large memory instance",
+				"funcTitle":"Extra-large Memory Instance",
-				"funcP":"JD Cloud provides the largest memory VM in domestic, exclusive enjoys 1464GB DDR4 memory, which meets the requirements of large-scale service deployment with extremely high data exchange speed and memory capacity."
+				"funcP":"JD Cloud provides the largest memory Virtual Machines in China that carry the Intel® Xeon® E5-2698 v4 CPU with an exclusive memory of 1464GB DDR4, suitable for large-scale service deployment requiring extremely high data exchange speed and memory capacity."
 			}
 		]
 	},